Raj-Pavara/Word-Wave/README.md

    **Note:**
      1. Firebase Storage is used for storing profile photos of users and Firebase Firestore is used for storing user's other information.
-     2. Usernames must be unique; you cannot set a username that is already taken by another user.
+     2. Usernames must be unique, you cannot set a username that is already taken by another user.

 ### 🏠 Main Activity